IndrajeetPatil/broomExtra/README.md

 #> # ... with 14 more rows
 ```

-Additional benefit of using this function is that it will also make sure
-that *p*-values and confidence intervals for regression estimates are
+<font color="green"> Additionally, the *p*-values and confidence
+intervals for regression estimates are consistently included. </font>
-consistently included.

 ``` r
 # setup